HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

-* link_type binding.gyp variable put in for choosing static linking to native hdf5 libraries
+* link_type binding.gyp variable put in for choosing static linking to native hdf5 libraries(darwin untested)

 * 64 bit signed and unsigned integer attributes read

-* Added a file method enableSingleWriteMumltiRead (if older version than 1.10.x it is a noop).
+* Added a file method enableSingleWriteMumltiRead (if native version older than 1.10.x it is a noop).

 * Note: asynchronous i/o is coming but not in this release